Action of 10 February 1809: Battle

 The chase continued through a second night, the French frigate making significant gains over her pursuers but still unable to escape them completely.
 At 10:30 on 10 February, two sails appeared in the southeast, set on a course that would cut in front of the French frigate.
 These were the British frigate HMS Horatio under Captain George Scott and the brig HMS Driver.
 With enemies on all sides, Rousseau recognised that his only hope of escape lay in defeating Horatio: a swift victory would enable him to outrun pursuit from the east, travelling westwards into the Atlantic.
 Rapidly closing with the new arrivals, Junon opened fire at 12:36.
 Horatio immediately responded and then circled the slower French vessel and raked her before Rousseau could respond.
 Drawing close, the frigates exchanged broadsides at point blank range for 40 minutes.
 The heavier weight of the French ship soon told, with Scott and his first lieutenant severely wounded and their masts badly damaged.
 Unable to keep up with the French frigate, whose hull was badly holed but whose masts were only lightly damaged, Horatio fell back.

-Rousseau had also been badly wounded in the exchange, and command of Junon passed to Lieutenant Jean-Léon Emeric, who attempted to pull away from his battered adversary.
+Rousseau had also been badly wounded in the exchange, and command of Junon passed to Frigate-lieutenant Jean-Léon Émeric, who attempted to pull away from his battered adversary.
 As he did so the small brig Driver was well placed to intervene, but her captain, Charles Claridge, failed to engage the larger frigate, even though Latona was now rapidly approaching from the west and together they could have outnumbered and outmanoeuvred Junon.
 Superieure was also close by, and her captain, William Ferrie, did approach the larger French ship, his fire causing enough damage to Junon's sails to prevent her escape.
 Taking Horatio in tow at 14:24, the brig kept Scott's frigate in the chase until sufficient repairs were complete.
 By 14:40 Horatio was again sailing independently and Driver finally came close enough to open fire, although at extreme range: Claridge refused to sail any closer to Junon, despite urgent signals from Horatio and Superieure.
 At 15:04, Superieure was again close enough to the French ship to open fire and at 15:25 Latona arrived, her presence finally convincing Claridge to enter the action.
 Surrounded by enemy ships and his sails in tatters, Emeric made one last effort to escape to the north, the strain of this manoeuvre causing his mainmast and mizzenmast to collapse.
 With both flight and resistance impossible, Junon surrendered at 15:40.